syntevo/docs/SmartGit/Latest/Integrations/JIRA.md

 ## Miscellaneous

-The configuration of your JIRA connections are stored in `bugtracker.yml`, in the [Settings directory](Installation-and-Files.md).
+The configuration of your JIRA connections are stored in `bugtracker.yml`, in the [Settings directory](../Installation/Installation-and-Files.md).
 Referenced passwords are stored in `passwords`.

-## Possible problems and solutions
+## Solutions to troubleshoot potential problems

 ### "No project could be found with key '...'" or "The value '...' does not exist for the field 'project'"